...

 Kuala Lumpur, the capital is a busy metropolitan city which is home to the iconic twin towers and an impressive city skyline.

-If you intend on visiting Singapore be sure to just hop over to Malaysia.
+If you intend on visiting Singapore be sure to get your ica qr code and hop over to Malaysia.
 They are neighbours!

 malaysia-twin-tower